BFS vs DFS: When to Use Each Traversal

 “Same graph, same starting node, different data structure, different visit order.
 The queue creates a distance guarantee.
 The stack doesn't.”

 The queue is the entire reason BFS works for shortest paths.
-A queue is first-in, first-out.
+A queue is first in, first out.
 When you enqueue all neighbours at distance d, they sit behind any remaining distance d-1 nodes but ahead of all future distance d+1 nodes.
 The queue enforces distance ordering without any explicit distance tracking.

-The stack is last-in, first-out.
+The stack is last in, first out.
 When you push neighbours, the most recently pushed node gets processed next.
-That's what creates the depth-first behaviour.
+That's what creates the depth first behaviour.
 You keep diving deeper along whichever neighbour was pushed last, and you don't come back to earlier choices until the current path is exhausted.
 Memory follows the same split.

 BFS stores the entire frontier at once.
 In a balanced tree with branching factor b and depth d, BFS holds O(b^d) nodes in the queue at the widest level.
 DFS holds at most O(d) nodes on the stack, one per level of depth.
 For deep, narrow graphs, DFS is far more memory efficient.
 For shallow, wide graphs, either works.